nuzulul/wifidrop/README.md

 ## Features

-* ✅ Support P2P direct connection if possible.
+* ✅ Support P2P direct connection whenever possible.
 * ✅ No need to create an account or register.
 * ✅ Automatically discover devices on the same network.
 * ✅ Transfer unlimited size of files between devices.